High Point, North Carolina

-High Point is a city in the Piedmont Triad region of the U.S. state of North Carolina.
-Most of the city is in Guilford County, with parts extending into Randolph, Davidson, and Forsyth counties.
-High Point is North Carolina's only city that extends into four counties.
-Stokesdale, a town, also extends over four counties.
-As of the 2020 census the city had a total population of 114,059.
-High Point is the ninth-most populous in North Carolina, the third-largest municipality in the Piedmont Triad, and the 259th-most populous city in the U.S.
+High Point is a city in Guilford County, North Carolina, located south and southwest of Greensboro, inside the Piedmont Triad region of the U.S. state of North Carolina.
+Outskirts of High Point also extends into Randolph, Davidson, and Forsyth counties.
+The city was of a total population of 114,059 at the 2020 census.
+High Point is the ninth-most populous city in North Carolina, the third-largest city in the Piedmont Triad, and the 259th-most populous city in the U.S.

 Major industries in High Point include furniture, textiles, and bus manufacturing.
-The city's official slogan is "North Carolina's International City" due to the semi-annual High Point Furniture Market that attracts 100,000 exhibitors and buyers from around the world.
+The official slogan of the city is "North Carolina's International City" due to the semi-annual High Point Furniture Market that attracts 100,000 exhibitors and buyers from around the world.
 It is home to High Point University, a private Methodist-affiliated institution founded in 1924.

-The current mayor of High Point is Cyril Jefferson.
+The incumbent mayor of High Point is Cyril Jefferson.